ossf/fuzz-introspector/tools/web-fuzzing-introspection/README.md

 ## Launching a local version

+To launch the web app locally you need to:

+1. Create a virtual environment and install dependencies.
+2. Create a local DB.
+This requires one command and takes a few minutes to create a small DB with 10-20 OSS-Fuzz projects.
+3. Launch the web app.

 The following commands can be used to launch a version of the webapp using a subet of the projects on OSS-Fuzz.